The discussion has gone in other directions now so it seems this Q&A is finally done. 😉

 (Re-asked question with a different context so different answer):

 We can see people sit on a kind of spectrum around understanding.
 Some, such as teachers in the Ramana lineage, take a minimalist approach and discourage concepts.
 Others like Adyashanti are more middle of the road.
-Some concepts and more exploring.
+Some encourage concepts and more exploring.
 And some go deeply into understanding and explore lots of conceptual ways of modelling it.
 And they may reference large traditions of understanding.
 I sit in the last camp, obviously.
 This is due mainly to my own history, experiences, and orientation.
-My blog name is a joke about this.
+My (original) blog name (In2Deep) is a joke about this.

 So yes, the detailed exploration and orientation comes out of this.
 Some don’t need it.
 Others value the perspective and coverage of exceptions.